 Guineafowls are terrestrial birds and spend most of their time scavenging the grounds.
 They predominantly choose to keep their feet planted on the earth and can walk up to 10 km a day.

-Their wings work fine but they only fly when in danger or to get up to their communal roosts in the trees at dusk.
-Their flights are usually short and last around 120 m before landing.
+Can guinea fowls fly?
+Their wings work fine, but they only fly when in danger or to get up to their communal roosts in the trees at dusk.
+Their flights are usually short, covering around 120 meters before landing.

 The African guinea fowl makes different sounds according to the occasion.
 It differs during the breeding season compared to the sound they make when in danger.